Not your ordinary oatmeal cookie. The addition of moist grated apple and sweet chopped dates adds interest to the American standard.

 Directions

-- Add flour mixture to creamed butter and sugar and stir until combined.
-Stir in oats, dates and apple.
-Cover and refrigerate 1 hour.
+3. Add flour mixture to creamed butter and sugar and stir until combined.
+Stir in oat mixture.